Ketel Marte Player Props: Diamondbacks vs. Royals

 Ketel Marte At The Plate

-- Marte is batting .280 with seven doubles, two triples, two home runs and two walks.
+- Marte is hitting .282 with seven doubles, two triples, two home runs and three walks.

-- Among qualifying hitters in MLB play, his batting average ranks 55th, his on-base percentage ranks 116th, and he is 46th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 53rd in batting average, 106th in on-base percentage, and 47th in slugging.

-- Marte will look to extend his seven-game hitting streak.
-He's batting .389 in his last games.
+- Marte will look to extend his eight-game hitting streak.
+He's batting .375 in his last games.

-- Marte has picked up a hit in 15 of 21 games this year, with multiple hits six times.
+- In 72.7% of his 22 games this season, Marte has picked up at least one hit.
+He's also had six multi-hit games.

-- In 21 games played this year, he has homered in two of them.
+- In 22 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.